 New England Security Day for Fall 2016

-The next New England Security Day (NESD) will be held on Monday, November 28, 2016, at Worcester Polytechnic Institute
+The next New England Security Day (NESD) will be held on Sept.
+29, 2017, at Northeastern.
+Details are available here.

 The goal of NESD is to bring together premier practitioners, researchers, students, and funding partners in security, in and around New England.
 NESD serves as an opportunity to share the latest advances, debate roadmaps and future directions, create new collaborations, and seek new opportunities.